Jean Tong is a Melbourne-based writer, dramaturg and director.

-Jean recently wrote Ep 2 on SAFE HOME with Kindling Pictures for SBS (one hour of drama – airing soon) and is currently writing another one hour of drama for television for Fremantle Media.
-They wrote two episodes for 100% WOLF S2 for Flying Bark/ABC; co-wrote Ep 2 (with the creator) and script edited the television series SICK TO DEATH with Rhapsody Films.
-In addition, they wrote 2 episodes of the online series VAG OF HONOUR; and have worked in numerous writers’ rooms, and as the script co-ordinator for NEW GOLD MOUNTAIN with Goalpost Pictures and SBS.
+Jean wrote episode 3 on HEART BREAK HIGH Season 2 for Netflix produced by Fremantle; episode 2 of SAFE HOME for SBS produced by Kindling Pictures; and episode 10 of EROTIC STORIES also for SBS and produced by Lingo Pictures.
+They wrote two episodes for 100% WOLF S2 for Flying Bark/ABC and 2 episodes of the online series VAG OF HONOUR.
+They have worked in numerous writers’ rooms, and as the script co-ordinator for NEW GOLD MOUNTAIN with Goalpost Pictures and SBS.

 Melbourne Theatre Company granted Jean the Robert Macdonald Professional Development Award.
 They have also received the Murray Sutherland Award and the University of Melbourne Global Scholar’s Award.